Transition metal carbonate and bicarbonate complexes

 Cobalt(III) carbonato complexes, like the chiral octahedral cation in this image, have been well studied.

-Transition metal carbonate and bicarbonate complexes are coordination compounds containing carbonate (CO_{3}^{2-}) and bicarbonate (HCO_{3}^{−}) as ligands.
+Transition metal carbonate and bicarbonate complexes are coordination compounds containing carbonate (CO3(2−)) and bicarbonate (HCO3−) as ligands.
 The inventory of complexes is large, enhanced by the fact that the carbonate ligand can bind metal ions in a variety of bonding modes.
-They illustrate the fate of low valent complexes when exposed to air.
+They illustrate one fate of low-valence complexes when exposed to air.

 Bonding modes

 Carbonate

 Common bonding modes for carbonate ligands.